 With less people sat on the beach and more room to explore, Autumn is the perfect time for a stroll along the long stretches of Cornish sand.
 Head down whilst the tide is going out to enjoy a larger area and keep your eyes peeled for freshly washed up beach treasures – shells, smoothed sea glass and pebbles can be found on most of our beaches.
 Why not grab a takeaway coffee and cake from one of the fabulous beach cafes to keep warm whilst you walk?
 We recommend Sea Spray at the South end of Fistral Beach in Newquay.

 Enjoy foodie delights

 Cornwall is famed for its fresh fish and seafood, spend some time sampling these delights and much more in Cornwall’s array of fantastic restaurants.
-Try Rick Stein’s flagship Seafood Restaurant in Padstow, the newly opened Cove24 in Newquay, or Porthminster Beach Café in St Ives.
+Try Rick Stein’s flagship Seafood Restaurant in Padstow, Cove24 in Newquay, or Porthminster Beach Café in St Ives.
 If you’re just after a drink, head to The Watchful Mary on Watergate Bay or The Watering Hole on Perranporth Beach.

 Sip on Cornish tipples

 Whether you’re into gin, wine, cider or beer we’ve got you covered in Cornwall’s thriving drinks production industry.
 Try out a tasting at one of the many vineyards across the county including Camel Valley, Knightor Winery or Trevibban Mill; or head to Tarquin's distillery for a tour, tasting, and even a go at waxing your own bottle of gin.
 For cider, pay a visit to Healeys Cyder Farm, and for beer try out the Padstow Brewing Company.